You’d be surprised how far they get into this before they say the words “A Christmas Carol”.

 As a completely silent character, The Ghost of Christmas Yet To Come is very difficult to portray on radio.
 They get around this issue by having Scrooge narrate every single thing that is happening at all points.

-As you can see (hear – Ed), there are no attempts at English accents.
+As you can see (hear – Ed), they make no attempts at English accents.

 One of the stranger cuts is the second appearance of the gentleman collecting for charity -“the chugger”.
 In the original he is introduced and reintroduced to demonstrate in the simplest possible terms that where Scrooge was once miserly now he is magnanimous.
 In this timeline we can then assume that either the Poor Law Act of 1834 was repealed over Christmas Eve or that he himself died that Tiny Tim may live.